segmentio/segment-docs/src/connections/destinations/catalog/facebook-pixel/index.md

 ### Mapping `revenue` to `value`

 Segment pre-maps `revenue` or `total` to `value`.
-If you have a custom `value` property, it will be overwritten with the value from `revenue` or `total`, or it will appear as '0.00' if those two properties are not present.
-If you have a `value` property, a [destination middleware](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/middleware/#using-destination-middlewares){:target="_blank"} or [destination plugin](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/#advanced-plugin-api){:target="_blank"} can be used to transform the name before it is sent downstream to avoid any data loss.
+If you have a custom `value` property, it's overwritten with the value from `revenue` or `total`, or it appears as '0.00' if those two properties aren't present.
+If you have a `value` property, you can use a [destination middleware](/docs/connections/sources/catalog/libraries/website/javascript/middleware/#using-destination-middlewares) or [destination plugin](/docs/connections/sources/catalog/libraries/website/javascript/#advanced-plugin-api){:target="_blank"} to transform the name before it is sent downstream to avoid any data loss.

 {% include content/client-side-script-unverified.md %}